eniac/Flightplan/cpuBoosters/bmv2/README.md

 though it will likely be applicable to newer revisions as well.

+If building memcached, `Vivado_HLS` is also required.
+Set the environment variable `XILINX_DIR` to be the parent directory of the `VIVADO_HLS` directory to properly build the memcached booster.

 ## Testing

 The patches and new target can be tested using the `complete_fec_e2e` and